rkarn/DT-SHAP-Backdoor/README.md

 # Backdoor Attack on Decision Tree Model

-This repository demonstrates a backdoor attack on a decision tree model for the `MNIST` and `Hardware-trojan-detection` dataset.
+This repository demonstrates a backdoor attack on a decision tree model for the `MNIST`, `Hardware-Trojan-Detection`, and `Software-Trojan-Detection` datasets.

 ## Overview